TluwaniMS/Testing-Best-Practices/README.md

 ## 4. Avoid logic in tests:

 You have a lesser chance of introducing bugs in your tests, with a focus on your end results, rather than the implementation details.

+## 5. Test one scenario per test:

+To ensure when the test fails it's clear which test is failing, and where it's failing.

+## 6. Write deterministic tests:

+Deterministic tests have a consistent behaviour every time the test is run.

+## 7. Avoid test interdependence

+## 8. Avoid tightly coupled code (Coding best practice to enable seamless testing)